Bryan Colangelo resigns as 76ers president

 As for Colangelo, there was no evidence he knew of the accounts before a May 22 inquiry from the sports website The Ringer for a story it reported linking him to five Twitter accounts that took aim at Philadelphia players Joel Embiid and Markelle Fultz, former Sixers general manager Sam Hinkie, Toronto Raptors executive Masai Ujiri and former Sixers players Jahlil Okafor and Nerlens Noel.

+"At no point did I ever purposefully or directly share any sensitive, non-public, club-related information with her," he said.

+"Her actions were a seriously misguided effort to publicly defend and support me, and while I recognize how inappropriate these actions were, she acted independently and without my knowledge or consent.
+Further, the content she shared was filled with inaccuracies and conjecture which in no way represent my own views or opinions."

-Evidence found that Bottini established and operated four of them — Eric jr, Still Balling, Enoughunkownsources, and HonestAbe — but it seemed some of the information being posted was coming from Colangelo himself.
+Evidence found that Bottini established and operated four of the accounts — Eric jr, Still Balling, Enoughunkownsources, and HonestAbe — but it seemed some of the information being posted, such as details of trade discussions or medical reports, was coming from Colangelo himself.

 As such, the team said it had "become clear Bryan's relationship with our team and his ability to lead the 76ers moving forward has been compromised" and that it had accepted his resignation.